 Audience building is one thing Austin has knocked out of the park since launching his career advice blog just a couple of years ago.
 After driving in 60,000+ readers during his first two months of blogging (on the side of his day job), he’s been consistently growing his readership, email list and revenue.

-When asked to share his best blogging advice for quickly growing an online audience, here's what he had to say:
+When asked to share his best blogging tips and advice for quickly growing an online audience, here’s what he had to say:

 “There’s two routes for getting your first 100 email subscribers.
 The first route is the family and friends route, which I know some influencers advocate for.”

 “For me, that wasn’t really the case.
 If you do feel comfortable sharing your side hustle and your up-and-coming business with your friends and family—definitely go that route, because those people are going to be big advocates for you and that’s huge when you’re just starting out.”